AvneeshSarwate/browser_drawn_projections/src/sketches/haikuToFluidSong/notes.md

   mood: string
   wordAnalysis: {word: string, syllables: 2, accentSyllables: number[]}[][]
   pitches: number[]
+  lineByLineMoodTransitions: string[]
+  colorByLine: {r: number, g: number: b: number}
 }

-mood - a short description of the overall mood of the haiku wordAnalysis - a per-line, per-word analysis of the words in the haiku piches - a sequence of 5 midi pitch numbers that captures the mood of the poem
+mood - a short description of the overall mood of the haiku wordAnalysis - a per-line, per-word analysis of the words in the haiku piches - a sequence of 5 midi pitch numbers that captures the mood of the poem lineByLineMoodTransitions - the emotional arc of the poem by line - short descriptions colorByLine - a color for the mood of each line, rgb 0-255

 ignore any punctuation in the analysis - for the purpose of word groupings, group punctuation with it's previous word